taih304/Linux-Shell/Command/SSH.md

 # Copies the contents of the id_rsa.pub file to your clipboard
 ```

-Then go to Github and add this key.
+Then go to Github or Gitlab and add this key.